+7.1.
 Why should a peer committee give reasons in writing?

+Providing reasons for decisions is an important part of procedural fairness in Canadian law.
 Without written reasons, it is impossible to know whether fair procedures have been followed.
-One grievance decision from Laurentian University described such requirements as "a form of insurance that decision-makers actually do reason and adhere to the mandate imposed upon them."
+One tenure decision from Laurentian University described such requirements as "a form of insurance that decision-makers actually do reason and adhere to the mandate imposed upon them."
+113

-7.3 What amount of detail is necessary?
+7.2.
+What amount of detail is necessary?

 A peer committee's reasons for a negative decision must not be simply a restatement in the negative of the grounds on which positive decisions are made.
-Reasons for a negative decision should be detailed enough that the candidate can decide in an informed way on the likely success of an appeal, or use the criticism to improve her/his performance and likelihood of success on a subsequent application.
-The decision and related evidence should be related to the criteria provided to the candidate.
-Reasons for a positive decision should be specific enough to withstand subsequent challenges and to provide guidance for future candidates.
+Reasons for a negative decision should be detailed enough that the candidate can decide in an informed way on the likely success of an appeal, or use the criticism to improve their performance and likelihood of success on a subsequent application.
+The decision and related evidence should be clearly related to the criteria provided for in the collective agreement.
+14 Reasons for a positive decision should be specific enough to withstand subsequent challenges and to provide guidance for future candidates.